 Complications of LBW:

 The below complications are mainly for the students to memorize.
 How your baby is affected depends on what caused the low birth weight, and whether she was premature when she was born.
-Most babies who are term and who have a low birth weight have no ongoing problems.
+Most babies who are term and who have an LBW have no ongoing problems.
 Most are simply small because it runs in the family.—Reference from www.babycentre.co.uk

 - Respiratory distress syndrome-RDS.